How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-The University of Michigan Procurement Services is searching for a Procurement Agent Intermediate to join the procurement team located in the Office of Contract Administration.
-This team is responsible for preparing and negotiating customized, comprehensive research collaboration service agreements in accordance with federal, state and university regulations and policies.
-Currently the office maintains over 500 contracts valued at over $100 million.
+The University of Michigan is searching for a Procurement Agent to join the team located in the Office of Contract Administration.
+This team is responsible for preparing and negotiating customized, comprehensive research collaboration service agreements in accordance with Federal, State and University regulations and policies.
+Currently the office maintains over 1,600 research collaboration contracts valued at over $400 million.
 The chosen candidate must be experienced working in a fast paced work environment where he/she must manage multiple projects concurrently.

 - Draft and administer basic research collaboration contracts and contract amendments in a timely manner reflecting appropriate sponsor flow-down requirements, Federal and State regulations, and University policies.